MrBell27/osticket-prereqs/README.md

 </p>

-We will first open Remote Desktop Connection from our computer.
-Make sure to copy the Public IP address from our Virtual Machine we created in Microsoft Azure and connect with RDP with your credentials.
-You may get a popup regarding identity verification of the remote computer not being verified, go ahead and click "Yes" to proceed.
+To begin, launch Remote Desktop Connection on your computer and connect with your credentials by copying the Public IP address from the Microsoft Azure Virtual Machine that was created; note that you may receive a popup asking to verify the identity of the remote computer, in which case you should click "Yes" to proceed.

 <p>
 <img src="https://i.imgur.com/Znn2VTZ.png"/>